 Royal Botanic Garden

 Feel like breathing in a bit of nature and calm after a busy day?
 Visiting the Royal Botanical Garden will do the trick!
 It’s not only a feast for the eyes because of all the different and beautiful plants but you also get to engage your mind as you learn the history about it being both the oldest scientific institution in the country and one of the most important historic botanical institutions in the world.
 These virtual tours will not only make you appreciate its beauty but also the work that goes behind preserving and nurturing an extensive collection of native, exotic, and threatened plant species.
-Average visitors every year usually go up to 3.5 million people Access is still free but due to the current situation, there are restrictions in place to keep everyone safe and healthy.
-It’s best to check that out first if you plan on going.
+The average number of visitors each year usually goes up to around 3.5 million people.
+Access is still free but due to the current situation, there are currently restrictions in place to keep everyone safe and healthy.

 Queen Victoria Building